ballerina-attic/securing-restful-services-with-basic-auth/README.md

     updateOrder(endpoint client, http:Request req, string orderId) {
         json updatedOrder = check req.getJsonPayload();

+        // Get untainted value if `orderId` is a valid input orderId = getUntaintedStringIfValid(orderId);

         // Find the order that needs to be updated and retrieve it in JSON format. json existingOrder = ordersMap[orderId];

+        // Get untainted json value if it is a valid json existingOrder = getUntaintedJsonIfValid(existingOrder);
+        updatedOrder = getUntaintedJsonIfValid(updatedOrder);

         // Updating existing order with the attributes of the updated order. if (existingOrder != null) {

             existingOrder.Order.Name = updatedOrder.Order.Name;
             existingOrder.Order.Description = updatedOrder.Order.Description;
             ordersMap[orderId] = existingOrder;